What is FERPA?

 What is Directory Information?

-FERPA defines “directory information” as information contained in the education records of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+FERPA defines “directory information” as information contained in the education records of a student that would not generally be considered as harmful or an invasion of privacy if disclosed.
+Lafayette College considers the following to be directory information:

-Student’s name, College and home address and phone numbers, P.O. box number, email address, date of birth, photograph, dates of attendance, class year, degree program and major, adviser’s name, degrees and awards received, participation in College activities and the weight and height of members of athletic teams.
 Although this information is public in nature, students may request that it be withheld and released only upon written authorization.
 Such requests should be made to the Office of the Registrar.

 When is prior consent not required?